 an evening of dance cinema installation, performance, and films screening on the museum rooftop

-Join Sans Souci at The Museum of Boulder for a night to remember, celebrating the opening of our 18th season!
+Join Sans Souci for a night to remember as we return to The Museum of Boulder to celebrate the opening of our 19th season!

 You’ll enter like a star through a VIP red carpet photo area…it is a film festival, after all!
-Grab a local brew or glass of wine (first beverage included in ticket!), and check out video installations looping throughout the Museum before and after the screening and during intermission for an intimate experience with select films.
-Take a peek at the Museum’s five open exhibits on your way to pick up your pre-purchased snack pack on the rooftop patio.
+Grab a local brew or glass of wine, and check out the virtual reality dance film and the video installations looping throughout the Museum before the screening for an intimate experience with select films.
+Take a peek at the Museum’s open exhibits, and delight in the surprise of live dance performance around every corner on your way to pick up your pre-purchased burrito bowls on the rooftop patio.

-Beginning with a live performance by Samba dancer Luciana Da Silva, we’ll embark on a screening of our new season’s top scoring films.
+The main event will begin at 7:30pm as we embark on a screening of our new season’s top scoring dance films.
 As always, our selections are submitted from around the world and curated by a panel of professional dance filmmakers to bring you the most cutting edge work in the realm where dance and cinema collide.
 All these films are making their SSF debut, and tickets must be purchased in advance.

 Museum of Boulder

 2205 Broadway St

 Boulder, CO 80302

 Accessibility: handicap parking, wheelchair seating available upon request, elevator to roof, all installations accessible.